-AQR or ISS may not vote a proxy in certain situations, including but not limited to, when:
+AQR may refrain from voting in certain situations unless otherwise agreed to with a client.
+These situations include, but are not limited to, when:

-- 1. The cost of voting a proxy outweighs the benefit of voting; - 2.
-AQR is not given enough time to process the vote; - 3.
-AQR has an outstanding sell order or intends to sell the applicable security prior to the voting date; - 4.
-There are restrictions on trading resulting from the exercise of a proxy; or - 5.
-Voting would cause an undue burden to AQR.
+- The cost of voting a proxy outweighs the benefit of voting; - AQR does not have enough time to process and submit a vote due to the timing of proxy information transfer or other related logistical or administrative issues; - AQR has an outstanding sell order or intends to sell the applicable security prior to the voting date; - There are restrictions on trading resulting from the exercise of a proxy; - Voting would cause an undue burden to AQR (e.g., votes occurring in jurisdictions with beneficial ownership disclosure and/or Power of Attorney requirements); or - AQR has agreed with the client in advance of the vote not to vote in certain situations or on specific issues.